 Up the rent

 Lured by a one-wear only occasion piece, bought for a wedding or black tie event, and never to be flaunted again?
 We suggest renting your out out ensemble instead.
 Clothing rental platform Rotaro, which has party dresses aplenty, plants a tree for each rental it provides and a thicket of bushes for each new brand in partners with.
 It also uses recycled packaging and Ozone cleaning, which has minimal environmental impact.
 Peer-to-peer lending service Hurr, which features a range of products from clothing to shoes, also allows customers to work out the quantatitive enviromental saving of renting an item instead of buying it.
-Elsewhere, bag rental service Cocoon, allows you to borrow bags from brands including Bottega Veneta, Gucci and Chanel, swapping your choice several times a month, depending on your subscription service.
+The platform has just launched a host of eye-catching jewellery pieces, from London based brand Alighieri.
+This includes a selection of bridal rental pieces, including embellished dresses, head pieces and veils.
+Elsewhere, bag rental service Cocoon, which received investment from luxury group Kering in June 2021, allows you to borrow bags from brands including Bottega Veneta, Gucci and Chanel, swapping your choice several times a month, depending on your subscription service.

 Care for your clothes